-Obviously, there are a number of other places (shops and pubs etc) en route where riders may also choose to stop to rest and/or to replenish supplies, and there will also be food & drink facilities available at the festival once riders have completed the challenge.
+Obviously, there are a number of other places (shops and pubs etc) en route where riders may also choose to stop to rest and/or to replenish supplies, and there will also be food & drink facilities available at the finish once riders have completed the challenge.

 Any problems whatsoever, please contact the Organisers via the Event Control number provided.
 And remember it's not a race - so please feel free to go at your own pace and enjoy the route and the sights it has to offer.